QuaSi-Software/Documentation/docs/resie_input_file_format.md

 ## Order of operation

 The order of operation is usually calculated by a heuristic according to the control strategies defined in the input file and the interconnection of all components.
 This should usually work well and result in a correct order of operation which is then executed at each time step.
 The calculated operating sequence can be exported as a text file using the `dump_info` flag and the `dump_info_file` path in the `io_settings` section described above.
 In some cases, a custom order of operations may be required or desired.
 This can be done using the `order_of_operation` section in the input file.
 If this section is not specified or if it is empty, the order of operations will be calculated internally.
 If this section is not empty, the specified list will be read in and used as the calculation order.
 Note that the order of operations has a great influence on the simulation result and should be changed only by experienced users!
 It may be convenient to first export the `dump_info` without a specification in `order_of_operation` to first calculate the default order or operation.
 The text provided in the exported `dump_info_file` can then be copied into `order_of_operation` in the input file and can be customized.
 The `order_of_operation` has to be a vector of strings each containing the UAC of a component and the desired operation step, separated by a whitespace.
-The UAC has to match exactly one of the UACs of the components defined in the section `energy_systems`.
+The UAC has to match exactly one of the UACs of the components defined in the section `components`.
 For a further description of the available operation steps, see section `Simulation sequence` in chapter `Fundamentals`.

 ```json
 "order_of_operation": [